Engineering behaviours

 Introduction

-Here at Cabify, we have a set of Principles that conform actionable guidelines for the type of behaviour we strive for ourselves and look for in our colleagues.
+Here at Cabify, we have a set of Principles and Competences that conform actionable guidelines for the type of behaviour we strive for ourselves and look for in our colleagues.
 However, sometimes it is difficult to associate each principle with specific behaviors in the engineering world we use to find at the end of the day.

 This document is aimed to be an instrument to identify the behaviours we should, and should not, see in a Cabify engineer.
 This is useful to drive our role as reviewers of code challenges and interviewers in hiring processes, but also to know what the company expects from us and what we should expect from others.